TesrabNetwork/tesrab.network/whitepaper/README.md

 Newsletters, game developers, non-profits, activist organizations, corporations and other entities will be able to issue tokens for specific users and then message those users but unlike email or other messaging services, the messaging itself will be enabled only for token holders, thereby making the token transferable.

 Messaging to token holders by authorized senders will be layered on top of the unique assets.
 The unique assets will act as a "talking stick" allowing messages to be sent by the channel owner.
-The KAAAWWW Protocol will be published with more information on this separately.
+The Tesradex Protocol will be published with more information on this separately.

 ## 9. Voting